torbsd/torbsd.github.io/blog.md

 * Latin America and Africa are particularly underrepresented.
 And for Brazil with over 200 million people and a developed infrastructure, possessing under 30 relays is shocking.

-* Pakistan (PK), also, has no public Tor relays, and India (IN) has under ten, although we're working on the latter case.
+* Pakistan (PK), has no public Tor relays, and India (IN) has under ten, although we're working on the latter case.

 We don't know the particulars of infrastructure, connectivity costs, etc., in a lot of those countries, but the underrepresented regions need a dedicated focus.